 En passant—a French term that means "in passing"—is probably the most confusing move for novice chess players.
 Players may not even know the move exists, making it the source of many arguments.

 Before the 15th century, most people played by rules that didn't allow pawns to move two squares on their first move.
 When the two-square-pawn move was added to speed up the opening phase of the game, players noticed that the pawn could now sneak by an enemy pawn on an adjacent—something that was never possible when pawns plodded along at one square per move.

 The solution was en passant, a move that allows a pawn that has moved two squares to be captured as though it had only moved one.

-The diagram above illustrates how en passant works.
+The diagram illustrates how en passant works.
 The following conditions must all be present for an en passant capture to be legal:

 - The capturing pawn must be on its fifth rank.